PrettyCherub/prettycherub/README.md

 **Pronoun page** ➺ <a href="https://en.pronouns.page/@PrettyCherub">CLICK HERE</a>

 **Kins** ➺ Jem  (Jem) and Shining Glitter Cookie (Cookie Run Kingdom)

+**BYF** ➺ I don't care what people ship, ship discourse is stupid.
+I personally do not ship anything deemed problematic but my friends might.. and that is okay, just hide or block.
+The people at the pro-tree are also my friends!!!
+(I LOVE YALL) | I also will not shut up about my interests :3

 <h3 strong div align="center">
 We are a system - only close people get system info, you'll most likely be talking with our host who fronts the most